Voluntarism (philosophy): Political voluntarism

 Political voluntarism, or voluntaryism, is the view that understands political authority to be will-based.
 This view which was propounded by theorists like Thomas Hobbes, Jean-Jacques Rousseau and many members of the German idealist tradition understands political authority as emanating from a will.

+In socialism

+Marxism

 In Marxist discourse, voluntarism was used to designate a connection between a philosophical commitment to metaphysical voluntarism (especially Machism) and a political commitment to extreme revolutionary tactics, particularly associated with Alexander Bogdanov.

-Today, most self-identified voluntaryists are libertarians.
+The Soviet Union promoted shock work during the First Five-Year Plan period in an effort to increase productivity through human effort in the absence of more developed machinery.

+The Cuban Revolutionary Offensive sought to encourage voluntary labor in the countryside both to accelerate development of the socialist economy and to encourage the development of the socialist New Man ethos.

+Other socialist thought

+As part of his view of ujamaa as an African socialism, Tanzanian President Julius Nyerere contended that socialist subjectivity could itself be a force for economic development.
+Nyerere stated that "the people, and the people alone are the motive force in the making of world history[,]" rather than technological capacity or historical logic.